hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 ## Using the O2 Portal

-Sometimes when you need to analyze big datasets, you will want to still use a graphical user interface (GUI) that you are familiar with, like RStudio or MatLab.
-O2 has a service called the [O2 Portal](https://o2portal.rc.hms.harvard.edu) which allows for users to utilize the computational power and datasets located on O2 with the convenience of using a GUI.
-In order to use the O2 Portal, you need to submit a job request like you would on the command-line via the `sbatch` command and you will provide it SLURM directives like numbers of CPUs, memory, partition and time.
-Once you are queued it will generate a session for you to use your application in.
-More information on the O2 Portal can be found [HMS-RC's resource page](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/2230583317/O2Portal) and a tutorial on how to use R Studio on the O2 Portal can be found [here](https://hbctraining.github.io/Intro-to-Unix-QMB/lessons/R_studio_on_02.html).
+When working with big datasets, it can beneficial to have access to an IDE (intergated development environment) while writing your code.
+IDE's provide a graphical user interface (GUI) such as RStudio or MatLab allowing you to view your environment and plots all within the same space.

 <p align="center">
 <img src="../img/O2_portal_homepage.png" width="900">
 </p>

-## Job arrays <a name="jobarray"></a>
+O2 has a service called the [O2 Portal](https://o2portal.rc.hms.harvard.edu) which **allows for users to utilize a GUI on O2**.
+This allows you to work more conveniently on the cluster where your data is stored and access increased computational power.
+In order to **use the O2 Portal, you need to submit a job request** like you would on the command-line via the `sbatch` command and you will provide it SLURM directives like numbers of CPUs, memory, partition and time.
+Once you are queued it will generate a session for you to use your application in.
+More information on the O2 Portal can be found [HMS-RC's resource page](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/2230583317/O2Portal) and a tutorial on how to use R Studio on the O2 Portal can be found [here](https://hbctraining.github.io/Intro-to-Unix-QMB/lessons/R_studio_on_02.html).